Digital Health Idea Competition

 - Fri (2 Dec 2022): Digital Health Idea Competition KickOff from Andreas Stainer-Hochgatterer and Mathieu Mahve-Beydokhti

-In addition, we have linked an extensive Patient and Public Involvement and Engagement Guide for Researchers If you want to focus we suggest the following chapters:
+In addition, we have linked an extensive Patient and Public Involvement and Engagement Guide for Researchers If you want to focus while reading, then we recommend the following chapters:

 - 1.1.
 Characteristics of PPIE (pp. 4-6 – pages refer to the English version 3)